PenetratingShot/ToxicDiscordBot/Release/README.md

-# Toxicity Monitor
+# Release

-***

-### About
-'Toxicity Monitor' is an advanced Discord moderation bot that scans all messages (except for it's own commands) and takes direct action if the messages are determined to be toxic.
+This is the folder for the final version of the Toxicity Monitor bot that's being hosted to Discord.
+The testing version contains all experimental code so that the release doesn't actually break.